deepix/deepix.github.io/_posts/2017-11-26-mac-remote-desktop.markdown

 Keep your home computer updated with Security Updates from Apple.

-Finally, go to System Preferences > Energy Saver, check on 'Prevent computer from sleeping automatically when the display is off'.
+Finally, go to _System Preferences > Energy Saver_, check on 'Prevent computer from sleeping automatically when the display is off'.
 Without this, you may find your home computer inaccessible because it went to sleep.